How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 The Center is a concept from the ancient Eastern traditions, especially the Complete Reality School of Taoism.

-There are various ways of interpreting the Center, including the physical center of the body, an emotional center, a mental center, and a spiritual center.
+There are various ways of interpreting the Center, including the physical, emotional, mental, and spiritual center.

 Instead, it represents a quality of consciousness associated with being neutral, calm, steady, alert, active, and present.